 Beaches are not the first thing you think of when visiting Chicago!
 However, along the aptly named gold coast, there are several fantastic beaches and waterfront locations that feel almost like being by the ocean.
 Of course, the water is fresh and not quite as inviting during the long cold winter.
 But plenty of locals use the area’s beaches to cool off during the summer.
 Take the “when in Rome” approach and only swim if others are already doing so.

-The main draw for this is, however, is the simply staggering views.
+The main draw for this, however, is the simply staggering views.
 From the very aptly named “photography point” you get incredible views of the city Skyline.
 Chicago really does have an awe-inspiring and very imposing Cityscape, the like of which provided most of the Dark Night Trilogy Gotham backdrops, and the Gold Coast is one of the best places to take a step back and get uninterrupted views of the whole skyline rising out of the lake!

 8 – Lake Front Trail

 The four main Lakeside parks of Chicago are all connected by one long uninterrupted trail called the Lakefront Trail.
-Starting at Kathy Osterman Beach in North Side Chicago the Trail runs South along the entire length of Lincoln Park before passing through the Gold Coast, Grant Park, Burnham Park, Grant Park, and finally ending way down on South Side on the ar side of Jackson Park.
+Starting at Kathy Osterman Beach in North Side Chicago the Trail runs South along the entire length of Lincoln Park before passing through the Gold Coast, Grant Park, Burnham Park, and Grant Park, and finally ending way down on the South Side on the far side of Jackson Park.

-Running for over 18 Miles continuously the Lakefront trail could easily take you a full day to walk, or significantly less if you cycled or even jogged it!
+Running for over 18 Miles continuously on the Lakefront trail could easily take you a full day to walk, or significantly less if you cycled or even jogged it!
 Most people will only take on a section of the path (Unless Cycling).
 Picking the Tail up at Lincoln Park Zoo, and heading as far south as the Museum Campus is around 4 miles, or 8 if you walk back.
 The Trail encounters some beautiful vistas, buildings, and views of the City and Lake, and is well worth a morning or afternoon exploring!

 9 – Chicago Cultural Center